 Price/Where to Buy

-You can find a Briggs & Stratton 30651 P2200 PowerSmart Series portable inverter generator on Amazon for $568.90 for Prime members and $729 for non-Prime members.
+You can find a Briggs & Stratton 30651 P2200 PowerSmart Series portable inverter generator on Amazon for a reasonable price.
 This inverter generator will be brand new.
-You can opt for a three-year protection plan for $16.11 or a four-year protection plan for $18.76.
+You can opt for a three-year or a four-year protection plan.
 If you buy the 36051 from Amazon, you will get a 24-month limited consumer warranty as well.

 Here are some other retailers which sell the 30651 as of this writing: